 Let’s get down to the nitty-gritty.
 Women have suffered for so many centuries to find our place out of second citizenry, to find our voice in the real working world, and climb up the ranks to big black swivel leather chairs that only men have been able to sit on for…centuries!
 The idea, notion, and expectations we have put on these Boss Female terms don’t truly exist, but I do understand why we needed to make them up because of our cohesive understanding of the oppression we have had to face because of our sex.

 I feel like women have a lot of pressure in this modern age, because we THANKFULLY have the luxury and more freedom than ever to pursue the careers our heart’s desire, but we also are bound to our natural feminine instincts of nurture and care which juxtaposes what is needed in the working world to succeed.
 And I believe women out there feel it…I can’t be the only one.
 I remember in the early 2000s, there was a rise in female authors that wrote books on women “doing it all and succeeding.”
 For example, Susie-Q here is a CEO of her own E-Commerce business, juggles rearing 3 beautiful and well-adjusted children, attends to her husband’s needs, and also EVEN finds time in her busy schedule to be a PTA mom and leads the volunteer program at the local homeless shelter.
 Yeah…FALSE!
-And because of all these types of definitions of what a pro-woman should be and books on how to do it all, I notice in myself and other women feeling like they aren’t making the bar, aka falling short.
+And because of all these types of definitions of what a pro-woman should be and books on how to do it all, I notice that myself and other women feel like we are missing the mark.
 So…I really can’t be like Jessica Alba who owns Honest Company, raises her own kids with very little help from the nanny, works professionally as an A-list Actress, and has a healthy functioning marriage with handsome husband number one?

 Let’s get real for a second.
 Let’s get more compassionate and kind to ourselves as women and what is expected of us.